-A college is a collection of academic programs and departments.
-There are actually eight colleges at Colorado State which specialize in specific academic areas.
-While many people use the word “college” to refer to an entire university, that word means something different on campus.
+A college is also a collection of academic programs and departments.
+There are actually eight colleges at Colorado State that specialize in specific academic areas.
+While many people use the word “college” to refer to an entire university, that word also can mean something different on campus.

 A concentration is a specific area of interest within a major.
 All students will have a major, but not all students will have a concentration.
 Concentrations are opportunities for specialization.